New video fuels Prestianni-Vinicius racism case as UEFA probes alleged abuse

 According to ESPN, he admitted using a homophobic insult in Spanish, not the word “mono”, which translates to monkey.

-Video clips circulating online have done little to settle the debate.
+Video clips circulating online have done little to resolve the debate.
 Fresh footage shared by Marca shows Prestianni shouting in Vinicius’ direction without covering his mouth.

 Watch the video: